grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 ### Step 3: Start Grafana

-Next, start up the latest version of Grafana on your local machine.
+Start up the latest version of Grafana on your local machine like this:

 <CodeSnippets
 snippets={[